Padelvi/dotfiles/README.md

-## Configs
+## My system dotfiles

-This is my repo for my configs.
+This is my repo for my dev dotfiles.
 I'm in arch linux, but probably they will work on other linux systems anyways.

-I am going to do an install script soon probably.

 For now, I have added my configs for: